derricksmith/siem/av2pa/readme.md

 Removes all IPs from the current, history and exclude dictionaries.

 ##### cycle
 Cycles the blocklist and checks IPs and Penalty times.
 If penalty has been reached, IPs are removed from the blocklist.
 IPs with a penalty of 16 are not removed.
+Suggest running this on a cron job to periodically cycle through the IP list.

 #### Penalties
 1 = 1 minute